 When we asked what the future held for customer service in 2020, no one predicted the calamity of COVID-19.
 The pandemic has drastically shifted how we work, live and play, but it also forced us to be innovators and adapt.
 Looking back on Incite Group’s global 2020 State of Customer Service Report, nearly 75 per cent of customer service experts in Asia-Pacific predicted that by 2020, experience will overtake price and product as a key differentiator.
 Now that we’re here, we’ve seen that the human touch matters more than ever, and it’s all being delivered digitally.

-Findings from Incite Group’s global 2020 State of Customer Service Report reveal that firms need to understand the expectations of modern day customers.
-For the Asia-Pacific region, that means meeting users in digital channels and leveraging the latest technology to create moments of personlisation and proactive outreach.
+The pandemic forced organisations to understand the expectations of modern day customers.
+For the Asia-Pacific region, it meant meeting users in digital channels and leveraging the latest technology to create moments of personlisation and proactive outreach.

 Automation is on the rise

 One of the most talked about topics regarding the future of customer service is the use of AI and automation for simple tasks.
 The Asia-Pacific region is one of the biggest advocates of digital and automated capabilities in customer service.
 In fact, over half of Asia-Pacific respondents reported AI technology as a top technology trend.

 Those surveyed from the region said they were more than twice as likely than those in Europe and North America to automate all tier-one support agent roles.
 They also reported seeing a growing potential in AI, personlisation technology, and voice technology.
 The region also ranked significantly better at serving various digital channels such as message apps.
 This is perhaps best reflected in Asia-Pacific’s emphasis on social media use in customer service.